Guidelines (Draft)

 B. Try to write about what would help you when you haven’t been at this spot yet instead of writing the texts solely about your photo

-Keep in mind that Locationscout tries to be different than other photo-sharing platforms that already exist in the web and that having the next photo-sharing platform simply wouldn't make sense.
-That's why Locationscout is focused around all these beautiful places out there and about sharing them with the community.
+Keep in mind that Locationscout tries to be different from other photo-sharing platforms that already exist in the web and that having the next photo-sharing platform simply wouldn't make sense.
+That's why Locationscout is focused on all these beautiful places out there and about sharing them with the community.
 Writing the texts as if you would try to go there for the first time is the most helpful thing you can do and something that is highly appreciated by other travellers.
-The great part about that: Even if you are a beginner you don't need to worry so much about your photographic skills since adding a spot with helpful details is still valuable for others and you can read our Blog to learn new techniques or join our Facebook Community to ask questions.
+The great part about that is even if you are a beginner you don't need to worry so much about your photographic skills since adding a spot with helpful details is still valuable for others and you can read our Blog to learn new techniques or join our Facebook Community to ask questions.

 Your opinion